nvikramraj/6-DoF-Pose-Model/README.md

 ### Combined Results

-Here is just a result from the test dataset showcasing it's combined performance.
+Here is just a result from the test dataset showcasing it is a combined performance.

 <figure style="text-align: center;">